singhkpratham/geocompr/03-attribute-operations.md

 Both sets of functions preserve the spatial components of attribute data in `sf` objects.

 The `[` operator can subset both rows and columns.
-You use indices to specify the elements you wish to extract from an object, e.g. `object[i, j]`, with `i` and `j` typically being numbers or logical vectors --- `TRUE`s and `FALSE`s --- representing rows and columns (they can also be character strings, indicating row or column names).
+You use indices to specify the elements you wish to extract from an object, e.g., `object[i, j]`, with `i` and `j` typically being numbers or logical vectors --- `TRUE`s and `FALSE`s --- representing rows and columns (they can also be character strings, indicating row or column names).
 <!-- you can also use `[`(world, 1:6, 1) -->
 Leaving `i` or `j` empty returns all rows or columns, so `world[1:5, ]` returns the first five rows and all columns.
 The examples below demonstrate subsetting with base R.